bugzilla/bugzilla/README.rst

 With this option, all mail will be appended to a ``mailer.testfile``.

-- Using docker, run ``docker-compose run bmo-web.vm cat /app/data/mailer.testfile``.
+- Using docker, run ``docker-compose run bmo.test cat /app/data/mailer.testfile``.
 - Using vagrant, run ``vagrant ssh web`` and then navigate to ``/vagrant/data/mailer.testfile``.

 'Sendmail' option (Default for Vagrant)
 ---------------------------------------

 This option is useful if you want to preview email using a real mail client.
-An imap server is running on bmo-web.vm on port 143 and you can connect to it with the following settings:
+An imap server is running on bmo.test on port 143 and you can connect to it with the following settings:

-- host: bmo-web.vm
+- host: bmo.test
 - port: 143
 - encryption: No SSL, Plaintext password
 - username: vagrant